The Heritage Party – A Manifesto for Social Conservatism

 It is as important to maintain beauty and harmony in our urban environments as it is to protect the countryside from rampant development.
 Once beautiful towns and cities across the country have been brutalised by depressingly ugly modernist architecture.
 This must end.

 The Heritage Party will require all new homes and commercial buildings to be constructed in keeping with the traditional and historic character of the area.
-We will also create renaissance zones in towns and cities whose character has been spoiled by dehumanising buildings, in order to begin restoring and recreating the beauty of urban spaces which have been ruined.
+We will also create renaissance zones in towns and cities whose character has been spoiled by the construction of depressing, densely-built, dehumanising eyesores.
+In these zones we will restore and recreate the historic beauty of urban spaces which have been ruined.

 Self-Sufficiency in Skills

 Education in the UK has been run down and dumbed down.
-It needs a complete overhaul to tackle the red blob of Marxist activists which currently controls it.
+It needs a complete overhaul to tackle the Cultural Marxist activists who have infiltrated our educational establishments at every level.

 The UK must become self-sufficient in skills rather than relying on importing skilled and unskilled labour from abroad.
 Education needs to be re-focussed onto fostering excellence and teaching pupils and students the skills they need to be self-reliant.
 We must train enough of our own young people to succeed and thrive in professional and technical careers, particularly as nurses, doctors, teachers, engineers, construction workers and IT professionals.